ydsingh/alexa/handling-responses/dialog-directive-delegate/step-by-step/1-voice-user-interface.md

     ```
     and add a list of utterances that users might respond with
     ```
-    {travelDate}
     leaving on {travelDate}
     my trip starts {travelDate}
     ```
     Leave Slot Confirmation set to NO. You'd use this if you'd want Alexa to say something like "are you sure" after gathering the slot value.

-    click ```Save Model```
+    click `Save Model`

 8. **Build Model** Now you've created a new PlanMyTrip Intent with three required slots, toCity, fromCity, and travelDate as well as an optional activities slot.
 You've also created the related prompts Alexa will use and the utterances people will respond with.
-Now it's time to prepare all this information for use in your Alexa skill. click the ```Build Model``` button from the top navigation.
+Now it's time to prepare all this information for use in your Alexa skill. click the `Build Model` button from the top navigation.

-If your interaction model builds successfully, click ```Configuration``` to move on to Configuration.
+If your interaction model builds successfully, click `Configuration` to move on to Configuration.
 In our next step of this guide, we will be creating our Lambda function in the AWS developer console, but keep this browser tab open, because we will be returning here on [Page #3: Connect VUI to Code](https://github.com/alexa/alexa-cookbook/tree/master/handling-responses/dialog-directive-delegate/blob/master/step-by-step/3-connect-vui-to-code.md).

 <br/><br/>